xdevplatform/ruby-app-tweetmap/README.md

 sample-ruby-app
 =================

-Sample Rails App to consume and display the Twitter public API.
+Sample Ruby App to consume and display the Twitter public API.
 Uses Websockets to push to the client.

 REQUIREMENTS
 ============